-Above: Allan Cuthbertson in the film Carrington VC (1954).
-Via Book and Magazine Collector (UK), December 2000, No 201.
-Author’s Collection.
-Almost all the existing high quality photos of Cuthbertson as a British actor are firmly held by commercial photo archives.
-The reader will thus have to forgive the grainy quality of photos used here, mostly sourced from digitised newspapers.
+Above: Allan Cuthbertson playing the Australian Ambassador in the German TV mini-series Der Schwarze Bumerang (The Black Boomerang) (1982).
+Screengrab from Film Parade channel on Youtube.
+Almost all the high quality photos of Cuthbertson are firmly held by commercial photo archives.
+The reader will thus have to forgive the grainy quality … Continue reading

 The 5 second version

-A very young Allan Cuthbertson.
+Above: A very young Allan Cuthbertson c1941.
 The Wireless Weekly 22 Nov 1941, Page 4.
-Via The National Library of Australia’s Trove.
+Via The National Library of Australia’s Trove

 The Cuthbertson family of Perth

-Born in Perth, Western Australia, in 1920, Allan Darling Cuthbertson was the youngest of three sons of Isabel nee Darling from Adelaide and Ernest Cuthbertson, a Scottish born partner in Hodd, Cuthbertson and North, a large firm of auctioneers and real estate agents in Perth, Western Australia.
+Born in Perth, Western Australia, on 7 April 1920 Allan Darling Cuthbertson RAAF Service record, 415569, via National Archives of Australia Allan Darling Cuthbertson was the youngest of three sons of Isabel nee Darling from Adelaide and Ernest Cuthbertson, a Scottish born partner in Hodd, Cuthbertson and North, a large firm of auctioneers and real estate agents in Perth, Western Australia.
 Amongst his other interests, Ernest was also an enthusiastic amateur performer, and for many years a leading figure in the Western Australia Society of Concert Artists.

 A talented baritone, he was well known in Perth for directing performances for the stage.
 The grainy photo at left was printed when he was arranging a tableau entitled The Founding of Perth, part of the city’s celebrations in 1929.
 He was active almost up to the time of his early death, aged only 52, in 1936.

-Above: Ernest Cuthbertson, The West Australian, 9 August 1929, P26.
+Above Left: Ernest Cuthbertson, c1929 The West Australian, 9 August 1929, P26.
 Via The National Library of Australia’s Trove.